 In the configuration file for the REST to LDAP gateway, connection security settings have been consolidated in a top-level

-For details concerning the current configuration files, see Appendix A, "REST to LDAP Configuration" in the Reference.
+For details concerning the current configuration files, see "REST to LDAP Configuration" in the Reference.

 passwordModifyaction has been split into